patrickgold/filehex/README.md

 # filehex
 A simple tool which outputs a file byte by byte in hexadecimal representation.
 You can customize output by providing command line parameters.
-Filehex will get an edit mode in the near future.

 ## Build and run this project